 Having grown up as an only child in Northern Sweden, Lydia is used to isolation and being on her own.
 She fills her days with her love of animals, nature, and hard work.
-She eventually settles into a career as a vet in rural Norway and embraces the rhythms of rural life.
+She eventually settles into a career as a vet in rural Norway and embraces the rhythms of country life.
 In a series of poetic sketches, Lydia tends to the animals in her community, spends time with her aging parents, and falls in love.
 Despite an increasing need for closer human contact that begins to encroach on her contented solitude, ultimately it is Lydia’s satisfaction with her inner life that speaks of an elegance and hope often lost in these clamouring times.

 Praise for The Loneliness in Lydia Erneman’s Life: